 Non-Executive Governor(s) The Chair, who is a person of distinction with substantial relevant experience of higher education, corporate and academic governance, and related regulatory expectations and requirements.
 Tenure - three years.
 A minimum of two further independent governors.
 Two governors nominated by the shareholders (GUS) Tenure - three years, max three terms, determined by shareholders.
 One current learner nominated by the student body and co-opted One member of College staff co-opted by the Board.
 Tenure - one year, renewable, determined by Board of Directors.
-Executive Governor(s) The College Principal In attendance Head of School HE Registrar The College makes every effort to ensure gender balance in the composition of the Board of Governors.
+Executive Governor(s)The College Principal In attendance Head of School HE Registrar The College makes every effort to ensure gender balance in the composition of the Board of Governors.
 Incoming members will be briefed for their role by the Secretary to the Board.
 Frequency of meetings: At least six times per year, additional meetings can be called at the Chair's discretion.
-Quorum for the Board is three members, which must be comprised as follows: One Governor, nominated by the Board of Directors.
+Quorum for the Board is three members, which must be comprised as Guordin for the board is three members, which must be comprised as follows: One Governor, nominated by the Board of Directors.
 The College Principal (or nominee) One independent Governor Decisions are by majority with the Chair having the second or casting vote.
-Minimum of seven working days' notice required to call a meeting with five working days required to consider agenda, minutes, and supplemental documentation.
-Where commercially sensitive material is to be considered by the Board it may be considered by a reduced quorum at Chairs discretion.
-Report to: Board of Directors Receives Reports from Audit Sub-Committee. reports Minutes and reports of AC and any of its sub-committees, upon from request.
+Minimum of seven working days' notice required to call a meeting with five working days required to consider agenda, minutes, and supplemental documentation. • Where commercially sensitive material is to be considered by the Board it may be considered by a reduced quorum at Chairs discretion.
+Report to: Board of Directors Receives reports from Reports from Audit Sub-Committee.
+Minutes and reports of AC and any of its sub-committees, upon request. -

-^{}Learner representatives must be currently enrolled on a programme of not less than 60 ECTS and will be co-opted from the standing Class Representatives.
+Learner representatives must be currently enrolled on a programme of not less than 60 ECTS and will be co-opted from the standing Class Representatives.